‘The Bachelor’ Romantic Reunion Shocker: Chris Soules & Andi Dorfman Spotted On NYC ‘Date’ Together

 Last run before THE run.
 I’ve done everything I can to prepare myself, I’ve pushed my body beyond what I thought was possible, continued despite the pain, and I owe it all to the #andorfins who keep me motivated, grateful and most of all inspired.
 I don’t know how it’ll turn out but I hope I can make y’all half as proud as you’ve made me!
 Leggggs go!
 Xo

-During the dinner, Chris is said to have told Andi that he is planning to move to Los Angeles, California soon.
+During the dinner, Chris was said to have told Andi that he is planning to move to Los Angeles soon.
 While he is still involved in the family farm business in Iowa, it seems that he has arrangements in place to ensure that the farm is taken care of as he spreads his wings and explores opportunities in California.

 From the sounds of things, Andi encouraged Chris to go for it.
 Of course, Dorfman has a little bit of experience in making this kind of change.
 After starring on The Bachelorette, where she sent Soules home before the overnight dates and ended up engaged to Josh Murray, she initially went back home to Atlanta, Georgia.
 After her engagement to Josh ended, Andi took a big leap and moved to New York, where she’s been ever since.